adamedx/autographps/ROADMAP.md

 * Fix gls of the result of gls to return the same thing, not the entityset
 * Add -filter to get-graphitem
 * Add preference support for prompt
+* Fix get-graphmethod -uri to not need graphname

 ### Postponed